-The Work Ethics Most Valued by Leaders
+The Work Ethic Traits Most Valued by Leaders

 In Healthcare, for example, following the rules is paramount.
 To deviate may lead to injury or death.
 In Advertising, there is a greater emphasis on creativity.
 Breaking the rules can result in innovative campaigns that boost the client’s bottom line.
 The beliefs and behaviors that define work ethic must closely align with your customer needs.
 The customer, in this instance, is always right.

-There are common traits, however, which characterize an effective executive, manager or worker, regardless of industry sector.
+There are common work ethic traits, however, which characterize an effective executive, manager or worker, regardless of industry sector.
 Basically, how someone acts ethically, in life, translates directly into the workplace.
 Employees with outstanding work ethics display the following.

 1. Desire to think